CriticalMoments/CMSaasStarter/README.md

 - [Community adapters](https://sveltesociety.dev/components#adapters) including Github pages, AppEngine, Azure, and more
 - [Supabase](https://supabase.com/docs/guides/getting-started/quickstarts/sveltekit) if you want one host for everything.
 Note: they do charge $10 a month for custom domains, unlike Cloudflare.

-We do not recommend using Vercel.
+We do not recommend using Vercel for this (or anything else).

 ## Setup Emailer -- Optional